russell-archer/StoreHelper/README.md

 Consumables are products that are used once, or for a limited time and then expire.
 If the user wants to use the product again they need to re-purchase.
 A typical consumable product would be a token in game that temporarily gives you more lives or higher powers.
 Once the token's used up the user would lose the abilities it confers.

 We'll add a consumable called "VIP plant installation service".
-It last for one appointment and then expires.
+It lasts for one appointment and then expires.

 Open the `Products.storekit` file and click the **+** at the bottom-left of the window to add a consumable: